 - Administrator of the estate – If there is no surviving spouse, child or parent, the administrator or representative of the deceased person's estate has the right to pursue a wrongful death case.
 If the administrator recovers compensation, it will be given to the deceased's next of kin.
 This individual also has the right to file an estate claim to obtain compensation for expenses caused by the death.

-Schedule a free legal consultation with our wrongful death attorneys in Macon to find out if you could be entitled to file a wrongful death lawsuit.
+Schedule a free legal consultation with our Macon wrongful death attorneys to find out if you could be entitled to file a wrongful death lawsuit.
 We can also help you determine what forms of compensation you may be entitled.

 Fill out a Free Case Evaluation form right now.